 What are the most pressing problems in music education and what possible solutions are worth considering?
 If bigger budgets aren’t incoming anytime soon, can the money we’ve got be spent better?

-with Deborah Annetts, Incorporated Society Of Musicians; Diane Widdison, Musicians’ Union; Hannah Fouracre, Arts Council England; Matt Griffiths, Youth Music; Pamela McCormick, Urban Development; Paul Latham, Live Nation.
+with Diane Widdison, Musicians’ Union; Francesca Treadaway, Incorporated Society Of Musicians; Hannah Fouracre, Arts Council England; Matt Griffiths, Youth Music; Pamela McCormick, Urban Development; Paul Latham, Live Nation.

 The Education Conference is all about connecting music education and the music industry.
 If music educators are equipping and enabling the young creators who will fuel and lead the music and wider creative industries of the future, what knowledge and skills do those young creators really need?
 Chris Cooke from CMU Insights and Phil Nelson from BIMM investigate.

 14.10-14.30 The Recruiters

 We talk to recruiters in the music industry about what knowledge and skills music companies are now looking for from their new recruits.